rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/20_making/assembling/index.md

 **[To be completed]**

+For heating plate case:

+1. Part `A` of the cases
+2. Part `B` of the cases
+3. Dichloromethane
+4. Heating plate
+5. Isolation for heating plate
+6. Black silicone
+7. 2 pin connector

+### General

+1. Solder station.
+2. Tin.
+3. Solder paste.

 ## Assembling the casing

 The first step to assemble the bioreactor is to put the casing together.
 In this part, we will discuss the base only.
 Explanation on how to assemble the heating plate will come in a [dedicated section](#readying-the-heating-cell).